Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 Mobility as a Measure of Success

-Americans now live an average of 18 miles from their mothers, but the reality is far more skewed.
-In fact many live hundreds…even thousands of miles away.
+According to research, Americans now live an average of 18 miles from their mothers, but the reality is far more skewed.
+Millions live hundreds or even thousands of miles away.

-Distance that opens doors also closes the door on shared care.
+The distance that opens professional doors also closes the door on shared caregiving.

 Institutional Care as the Default Solution

-As families dispersed, elder care shifted to professional settings: nursing homes, assisted living, memory care.
+As families dispersed, elder care shifted to professional settings: assisted living, nursing homes, memory care units.

-These institutions can be essential, but they also allowed society to distance itself from daily caregiving.
+These institutions can be essential, even lifesaving.
+But they also allowed society to distance itself from the daily realities of aging and caregiving.

-The elderly became physically and socially separate from the rest of life, weakening intergenerational connection.
+Older adults became physically and socially separate from the rest of life, weakening intergenerational connection and making institutional placement seem like the only viable option, even when families desperately wanted alternatives.

 The Culture of Rugged Individualism